Military Jet Bombers, Jet Airplanes a super collection of model aircraft and their specs

 Russian Bombers

 A major Soviet threat during the Cold War, the Tu-22M "Backfire" is a long-range, nuclear capable, supersonic bomber.
-Plastic model kit is a fine addition to any bomber collection.
-Skill level 2.

-for Russian Jet Fighters, Click Here
+Click Here for Russian Jet Fighters

 Click Here for a Super Selection of